 What is cloud management?

-Cloud management is how admins have control over everything that operates in a cloud: the users, data, applications, and services.
-Cloud management tools help admins oversee all types of cloud activities, such as resource deployment, use tracking, data integration, and even disaster recovery.
-Cloud management tools provide administrative control over the infrastructure, platforms, applications, and data that—together—create a cloud.
+Cloud mangement tools help admins oversee all types of cloud (public cloud, private cloud, hybrid and multicloud) and cloud activities, from resource deployment and use tracking to data integration, Kubernetes, and disaster recovery.
+They provide administrative control over the infrastructure, platforms, applications, cloud provider and cloud service provider resources, and data that—together—create a cloud.

 How does cloud management work?

 Cloud management software is typically deployed into existing cloud environments as a virtual machine (VM) that contains a database and a server.
-The server communicates with application programming interfaces (APIs) to connect the database and the virtual resources holding up the cloud.
-The database collects information on how the virtual infrastructure is performing and sends analyses to a web interface where cloud admins can visualize cloud performance.
+The server communicates with application programming interfaces (APIs) to connect the database and virtual, cloud, or container-based resources holding up—and interacting within—the cloud.
+The database collects information on how the virtual or cloud infrastructure is performing and sends analyses to a web interface where cloud admins can visualize and analyze cloud performance.
 Admins can also relay commands back to the cloud, which are carried out by the virtual server.